-(e) Nothing contained in this chapter shall be construed to diminish the rights of children with disabilities, their parents, guardians or surrogate parents under federal or state law including but not limited to confidentiality, consent for services and evaluation, and parental involvement.
+(d) Nothing contained in this chapter shall be construed to diminish the rights of children with disabilities, their parents, guardians, or surrogate parents under federal or State law, including confidentiality, consent for services and evaluation, and parental involvement.

-(f) Nothing contained in this chapter shall entitle children and adolescents with a severe emotional disturbance to special education services unless they are otherwise eligible for such services under state or federal law.
+(e) Nothing contained in this chapter shall entitle children and adolescents with a severe emotional disturbance to special education services unless they are otherwise eligible for such services under State or federal law.

 (f) Except as otherwise provided in chapters 51, 52, and 53 of this title, the receipt of appropriate services for a child or adolescent with a severe emotional disturbance or the child or adolescent's family, including an out-of-home placement, shall not be conditioned on placement of the child or adolescent in the legal custody, protective supervision, or protection of the Department for Children and Families.
 (Added 1987, No. 264 (Adj.
 Sess.), § 2; amended 1989, No. 187 (Adj.
 Sess.), § 5; 1989, No. 203 (Adj.
 Sess.), §§ 4, 5; 1995, No. 137 (Adj.
 Sess.), § 1; 1995, No. 174 (Adj.
 Sess.), § 3; 2013, No. 92 (Adj.
 Sess.), § 296, eff.
 Feb.
 14, 2014; 2013, No. 131 (Adj.
 Sess.), § 72, eff.
 May 20, 2014.)